AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 Two rules:

-* If under and overline are used, their length must be identical
+* If under and overlines are used, their length must be identical
-* The length of the underline must be at least as long as the title itself
+* The length of the underline must be at least as long as the title itself.

 Lists and Bullets
 ^^^^^^^^^^^^^^^^^^^